gonlliuk/Planner/README.md

 # Planner
-Simple todo list app on VueJS
+Simple to do list app on VueJS